lume/cli/README.md

 The `lume build` command will compile `.ts` files from the `src/` folder, outputting them as `.js` files along with `.js.map` [source map files](https://developer.mozilla.org/en-US/docs/Tools/Debugger/How_to/Use_a_source_map) into the `dist/` folder.

-A `dist/global.js` (and its source map file) is also outputted, containing the global version of the lib that can be easily loaded on a website using a script tag.
+It will also output `.d.ts` and `.d.ts.map` files for type definitions and mapping from type definitions back to `.ts` sources files.

 ### Set up files